-84. California Plaintiffs reallege each and every allegation contained above, and incorporate by reference all other paragraphs of this Amended Complaint as if fully set forth herein.
-California Plaintiffs bring this claim on behalf of the California Class.

-85. Each of the above deceptive and misleading advertising practices of Chipotle set forth above constitutes untrue or misleading advertising under the California False Advertising Law ("FAL"), California Business & Professions Code section 17500, et seq.

-86. At all material times, Chipotle's statement, marketing, and advertising materials misrepresented or omitted to state material facts regarding Chipotle's Non-GMO Claims as set forth herein this Amended Complaint.
+- 81. California Plaintiffs reallege each and every allegation contained above, and incorporate by reference all other paragraphs of this Complaint as if fully set forth herein.
+California Plaintiffs bring this claim on behalf of the California Class. - 82.
+Each of the above deceptive and misleading advertising practices of Chipotle set forth above constitutes untrue or misleading advertising under the California False Advertising Law ("FAL").
+Cal.
+Bus. & Prof. Code §§ 17500, et seq. - 83.
+At all material times, Chipotle's statement, marketing, and advertising materials misrepresented or omitted to state material facts regarding Chipotle's Non-GMO Claims as set forth herein this Complaint.
 Chipotle is disseminating statements, marketing and advertising concerning its Non-GMO Claims that are unfair, untrue, deceptive, or misleading within the meaning of California Business & Professions Code section 17500, et seq.
 Chipotle's acts and practices have deceived and/or are likely to continue to deceive California Plaintiffs, members of the Class, and the public.
 As set forth above, Chipotle's Non-GMO claims are deceptive and misleading to reasonable consumers because: (1) Chipotle's Meat Products have been raised on GMO or genetically engineered feed and are not "non-GMO"; (2) Chipotle's Dairy Products are sourced from cows raised on GMO or genetically engineered feed and are not "non-GMO"; and (3) Chipotle Soft Drinks contain GMOs and are not "non-GMO".
 Moreover, Chipotle intentionally does not disclose any of this information to consumers in its restaurants or on its menus.

-have known its advertisements were deceptive and misleading.
-California Plaintiffs and members of the Class based their decisions to purchase Chipotle's products because of Chipotle's misrepresentations and omissions of material facts.

-In making and disseminating the statements alleged herein, Chipotle knew or should

-88. California Plaintiffs and Class members are entitled to relief, including enjoining Chipotle to cease and desist from engaging in the practices described herein, as well as a declaration of rights that Chipotle's Non-GMO Claims are deceptive and misleading.
+- 84. In making and disseminating the statements alleged herein, Chipotle knew or should have known its advertisements were deceptive and misleading.
+California Plaintiffs and members of the Class based their decisions to purchase Chipotle's products because of Chipotle's misrepresentations and omissions of material facts. - 85.
+California Plaintiffs and Class members are entitled to relief, including enjoining Chipotle to cease and desist from engaging in the practices described herein, as well as a declaration of rights that Chipotle's Non-GMO Claims are deceptive and misleading.